osxmidi/LinVst/README.md

 Kontakt Player 5.6.8 (turn multiprocessing off).
 Requires Wine 2.0 and above

 Some additional dll overrides (below) might be needed for Kontakt and Wine 2.0.
-Kontakt and Wine 2.8 staging only need an additional msvcp140.dll override.
+Kontakt and Wine 2.8 staging or later only need an additional msvcp140.dll override.
 To override dll's, copy windows dlls to drive_c/windows/system32 and then override the dlls to be native using the winecfg Libraries option.

 (Kontakt Wine 2.0 additional dll's, msvcp140.dll concrt140.dll api-ms-win-crt-time-l1-1-0.dll api-ms-win-crt-runtime-l1-1-0.dll ucrtbase.dll)